Deni and I have a student named Maria in our FIRE from Real Estate course, who lives in the Bay Area.

 Here’s how cities across the US measure up, on real estate price-to-income ratios:

-Long-distance real estate investing has skyrocketed in just the last two years.
-In the 16-month period from June 2016 to October 2017, the percent of buyers who invested in real estate sight-unseen jumped from 19% to 35%, according to a study from Redfin.
+Long-distance real estate investing has skyrocketed in the last five years.
+From 2016 to 2020, the percent of buyers who made offers sight-unseen jumped from 19% to 63%, according to a study from Redfin.

 Over a third of real estate purchases bought sight-unseen!